Formaldehyde in Your NYC Apartment: What You Need to Know

 Most indoor formaldehyde comes from pressed wood products and composite materials that use formaldehyde-based adhesives in their manufacturing.
 In a typical NYC apartment, common sources include:

 The newer the material, the higher the off-gassing rate.
-A freshly renovated apartment with new cabinets, new floors, and new furniture can have formaldehyde levels several times higher than an older unit with the same materials that have had years to off-gas.
+A freshly renovated apartment with new cabinets, new floors, and new furniture can have formaldehyde levels several times higher than an older unit where those same materials have had years to off-gas.

 Why NYC Apartments Are Especially at Risk

 New York City apartments tend to have conditions that make formaldehyde exposure worse.
-Small square footage concentrates the off-gassing from materials into a smaller volume of air.
-Limited ventilation — especially in interior rooms, bathrooms without windows, and units that only have windows on one side — means the gas does not disperse the way it would in a larger or better-ventilated space.
-And because NYC apartments turn over frequently, renovations happen constantly.
-A landlord doing a quick flip between tenants often installs the cheapest cabinets and flooring available, which tend to use the most formaldehyde-heavy adhesives.
+Small square footage concentrates the off-gassing into a smaller volume of air.
+Limited ventilation (especially interior rooms, bathrooms without windows, and units that only open on one side) means the gas doesn't disperse the way it would in a larger or better-ventilated space.
+And because NYC apartments turn over so frequently, renovations happen constantly.
+A landlord doing a quick flip between tenants often installs the cheapest cabinets and flooring available, and those tend to use the most formaldehyde-heavy adhesives.

 What Levels Are Considered Safe?

-There is no single standard everyone agrees on, but common reference points include the World Health Organization guideline of 0.08 ppm (parts per million) for a 30-minute average exposure, and the California OEHHA chronic exposure level of 0.007 ppm.
-OSHA's workplace permissible exposure limit is 0.75 ppm over an 8-hour workday, but that is designed for occupational settings, not residential living spaces where people spend far more time.
+There's no single standard everyone agrees on, but common reference points include the World Health Organization guideline of 0.08 ppm (parts per million) for a 30-minute average exposure and the California OEHHA chronic exposure level of 0.007 ppm.
+OSHA's workplace permissible exposure limit is 0.75 ppm over an 8-hour workday, but that's designed for occupational settings, not residential living spaces where people spend far more time.

 In practice, many homes test between 0.02 and 0.05 ppm.
-Newly renovated apartments with fresh pressed wood products can exceed 0.1 ppm, sometimes significantly.
-Anything above the WHO guideline of 0.08 ppm warrants attention, and sensitive individuals — children, elderly residents, and people with asthma or respiratory conditions — may react at levels well below that.
+Newly renovated apartments with fresh pressed wood products can exceed 0.1 ppm, sometimes by a lot.
+Anything above the WHO guideline of 0.08 ppm warrants attention, and sensitive individuals like children, elderly residents, and people with asthma or respiratory conditions may react at levels well below that.

 Symptoms of Formaldehyde Exposure